 Maine is known for its natural beauty, and the Greater Bangor area is no exception.
 Located on the banks of the Penobscot River amid handsome forests and rolling farmlands, Bangor entices residents and visitors alike to get out and enjoy the outdoors.

-Spurred by the popularity of the American Folk Festival, Bangor’s waterfront was recently revitalized and walkers love to stroll along its scenic banks, have a picnic lunch, or just enjoy the view.
+Bangor’s waterfront was recently revitalized and walkers love to stroll along its scenic banks, have a picnic lunch, or just enjoy the view.

 There are also many parks where you can stretch your legs or simply grab a bench to catch up on some reading.
 Cascade Park, a longtime favorite, features a regal fountain, inviting picnic tables, benches and even a waterfall.
 The park is a pleasant place for outdoor gatherings and an amazing backdrop for any wedding.